CRE Loans: “You get what you need”

 - “Get me the absolute best rate on the longest term possible.”

 In a borrower-friendly market like this one, lenders do have to get creative to win their fair share of the business.
-Fewer great transactions and still stringent underwriting means that loans on good properties get a lot of competition these days.
+Fewer great transactions and still stringent underwriting means that CRE loans on good properties have a lot of competition these days.

 But, too often, borrowers and their brokers will forget that lenders are in the business of making good loans and making them profitably.
 Each lender has its own box, and while they’ll tend to stretch that box a bit for a deal they truly want, some things are non-negotiable for them no matter how great the opportunity.